-Barr doesn’t accept key inspector general finding about FBI’s Russia investigation
+Barr disputes key inspector general finding about FBI’s Russia investigation

 Barr has also praised the inspector general’s overall work on the matter, according to one person familiar with the matter.
 The inspector general operates independently of Justice Department leadership, so Barr cannot order Horowitz to change his findings.

-But the prospect of the nation’s top law enforcement official suggesting the FBI may have wrongly opened an investigation into a presidential campaign, even after the inspector general announces that they were justified in doing so, will probably generate more partisan battles over how the Justice Department and the FBI operate.
+But the prospect of the nation’s top law enforcement official suggesting the FBI may have wrongly opened an investigation into a presidential campaign, even after the inspector general announces that the agency was justified in doing so, will probably generate more partisan battles over how the Justice Department and the FBI operate.

 It is not unusual for an attorney general or the Justice Department to disagree with some of an inspector general’s findings.
 However, typically those disagreements occur because senior leaders at the department believe the inspector general has been too critical.
 In this case, Barr has conveyed to others his belief that Horowitz has not been critical enough, or is at least reaching a conclusion prematurely.